 - Regalos (stalls #33 and #35) – for a great price on quality lamps and hookahs

-Once you’ve purchased your new Turkish treasures, head back to Empress Zoe to drop off your bags and then walk over to Meşale Cafe for appetizers, traditional Turkish music and dancing, and a flavored hookah.
-You’ll be endlessly entertained by the whirling Dervish and the passionate group of instrumentalists that accompany him.
-This place gets packed in the evenings so the people watching is just as entertaining as the performance!
+Once you’ve purchased your new Turkish treasures, head back to Empress Zoe to drop off your bags and then walk over to Meşale Cafe.
+Enjoy the appetizers, traditional Turkish music and dancing, and a flavored hookah.
+You’ll be endlessly entertained by the Whirling Dervish and the passionate group of instrumentalists that accompany him.
+This place gets packed in the evenings so the people-watching is just as entertaining as the performance!

 Day Two: See All The Sights

-Again, a proper Turkish breakfast is a must before heading out for your day of Istanbul sightseeing.
+A proper Turkish breakfast is a must before heading out for your day of Istanbul sightseeing.
 Make sure you start early to beat the crowds.
-You’re going to be surrounded by very conservative tourists today so ladies may want to consider covering their shoulders and knees and men should wear long pants.
+You’re going to be surrounded by very conservative tourists today.
+Ladies may want to consider covering their shoulders and knees and men should wear long pants.

-The Hagia Sophia has a complex history – it has been constructed 3 times, destroyed in riots, and has served both as a Greek Orthodox church and an imperial mosque.
-The original gorgeous gold mosaics depicting Jesus and the Virgin Mary were covered up when the church was converted to a mosque but there are areas on the second floor where parts of the plaster have been removed to reveal the remarkable designs underneath.
+The Hagia Sophia has a complex history – it has been constructed three times, destroyed in riots, and has served both as a Greek Orthodox church and an imperial mosque.
+The original gorgeous gold mosaics depicting Jesus and the Virgin Mary were covered up when the church was converted to a mosque.
+However, there are areas on the second floor where parts of the plaster have been removed to reveal the remarkable designs underneath.

 Directly across the way from the Blue Mosque is a giant domed building that looks quite similar.
 That’s the Hagia Sophia, one of the best sights in Istanbul.
-And it’s where you’re headed next.
-It’s technically called a museum but unlike most museums, there are no statues or paintings on display – you simply wander around the massive mosque and admire the architecture.
+It’s where you’re headed next.
+It’s technically called a museum.
+Unlike most museums, there are no statues or paintings on display – you simply wander around the massive mosque and admire the architecture.

-Next, cross the street and head to the Basilica Cistern (also known as Yerebatan Sarnici) which is a massive underground water reservoir that has an estimated water storage capacity of 100,000 tons.
+Next, cross the street and head to the Basilica Cistern (also known as Yerebatan Sarnici).
+It is a massive underground water reservoir that has an estimated water storage capacity of 100,000 tons.

-It doesn’t take long to walk to the end of the cistern where the strange Medusa heads are on display but while you are exploring the area, consider the fact that the huge detailed marble columns were essentially created to support a giant tank that no one was really ever meant to see.
+It doesn’t take long to walk to the end of the cistern where the strange Medusa heads are on display.
+While you are exploring the area, consider the fact that the huge detailed marble columns were essentially created to support a giant tank that no one was really ever meant to see.

 Now it’s time to take a break from sightseeing for a tasty afternoon treat.
 Baklava is a traditional Turkish food you must try and Hafiz Mustafa makes the best baklava in the city.
 Fill up a box with one of everything so you can snack on the delicious treats all day!

-After enjoying your sweet treats, head over to Topkapı Palace to check out the spectacular former residence of the sultans of Istanbul.
+Head over to Topkapı Palace after enjoying your sweet treats to check out the spectacular former residence of the sultans of Istanbul.